 We don’t know what the week has in store for us, let alone the next six months or year.
 So if you are currently planning a wedding for anytime in the future, err on the side of caution and shop and hire locally to limit travel, cancellations and spread.
 You can use our directory to find vendors near you.
 Look for florists who use local and foraged blooms (as a lot of flowers are grown and shipped internationally), look for photographers, cinematographers and other vendors local to your home state, town or venue.

-If you do decide to proceed with your elopement (again, with a maximum of five people) over the next six months, reach out to all of your vendors to find out the measures they will be taking to keep things safe and clean for all in attendance.
+If you do decide to proceed with your elopement (again, with a maximum of 10 guests) over the next six months, reach out to all of your vendors to find out the measures they will be taking to keep things safe and clean for all in attendance.
 Sick guests may sadly be advised to stay home, your photographer may utilise a longer focal length to shoot the ceremony from a safe distance and your venue might set up hand sanitising stations at the entrance to the ceremony.You can also encourage guests to adopt a ‘hygienic hello’, which will keep handshakes, hugs and kisses to a minimum.

 The Department of Health has put together a five page PDF called Advice for Organising Public Gatherings which you can read and download right here.
 There’s some great information here that EVERYONE needs to read if they are proceeding with their elopement over the next six months.